akshett/cpp_stack/README.md

+# C++ Stack

-This is an implementation of a c++ container class that performs stack operations.
+This is an implementation of a C++ container class that performs stack operations.

+There are two ways to perform stack implementation in C++ i.e linked lists and arrays.

-The aim is execute different implementations using linked lists and array to compare them.
+The aim is to execute these two implementations and try to compare them.